GarageOfRick/ML_PROJECT/README.md

 #### BadNet4 (Anonymous 2)

 Since the poisoned data is not available for this badnet, we have tried 2 entropy threshold values.
-Please refer to the performance table below.
+More details available in the performance table below.

 ### Performance Table